 - First reset your gate opener by unplug battery and transformer power for 10 minutes.
 Plug the power sources back in and wait for the power light to go steady.
-Re-program the gate in Complete Stop/Start Learning Process (Section 20). - Check the setback.
+Re-program the gate in Complete Stop/Start Learning Process (Section 20). - Check the 3 turns back in the closed position.
 This is very important for the memory process.
+When the gate is against the closed stops, the operator arm should be 3 turns back.
+(See section 7.2)